mikhdm/mikhdm.github.io/about.md

 ---
 ### Hey There!

-Software Engineer with over 9 years in backend development using Python, specializing in building scalable systems that power production applications.
+I'm a software engineer with over 9 years in backend development, specializing in building scalable systems.